patrickjane/libcex/README.md

 ```

-The actual function supplied to `cex::Server::use` (and variants) can be a function pointer or a lambda.
+Middleware functions can be a function pointer, function object or a lambda.

 ---